Inhalte werden geladen ...

 Elke Niehüser - French Bronze Clocks Fig. 240

-The Prevost Freres workshop is mentioned in the following literature:
+The workshop of Jean Joseph Hanset is documented in the following literature:

 Article found under: Clocks